Why publish the schema

 Schema at a glance

-• Identity & seal — 7 tables
+• Identity & self-documentation — 7 tables

-• Master data — 17 tables
+• Master data — 15 tables

 Reference entities carried forward from the source system.
 Each table mirrors the source-system shape with provenance columns added.